24. 1850-1950 Women’s Industrial Revolution

 Mary Enock worked in the mines with her sister and was just eleven years old.
 She said, “We are door-keepers in the four foot level.
 We leave the house before six each morning and are in the level until seven o’clock and sometimes later.
 We get 2p a day and our light costs us 2 ½ p. a week.
 Rachel was in a day school and she can read a little.
 She was run over by a tram a while ago and was home ill a long time, but she has got over it.”

-Over time, this idealized woman came to be believed as biological and natural– even though historical records tell us otherwise.
-In Japan and China there was contradictory government rhetoric calling for more women to join factory work but also pressure for women to remain strictly in the home.
+Over time, this idealized woman came to be seen as natural, even though historical records tell us otherwise.
+In Japan and China, there was contradictory government rhetoric calling for more women to join factory work, but there was also pressure for women to remain strictly in the home.

-Women were encouraged to maintain “fine” homes that included the latest decor, clothes, and were neat and clean.
-Women of this time often had large families and thus the pressure on her to meet all of these social demands necessitated domestic servants.
+Women were encouraged to maintain “fine” homes that included the latest decor and were neat and clean.
+Women often had large families, and the pressure to meet all of these social demands necessitated domestic servants.
 Demand for servants rapidly increased and became one of the most common jobs for English women in the 1800s.
 Unmarried women who previously labored in family businesses and on farms shifted to working as domestic servants.

 Servants provided middle and upper class women with more leisure time.
-Women became avid readers (and writers) which made them one of the most educated groups of women in history.
-These brainy ladies threw themselves into the socially acceptable charitable work and social reforms addressing the ills of industrialization– ironic.
-Thus, while we have a plethora of middle class female voices from this period, the everyday experience of working class women was largely ignored and overlooked.
+Women became avid readers and writers, which made them one of the most educated groups of women in history.
+These ladies threw themselves into the socially acceptable charitable work and social reforms addressing the ills of industrialization.
+While we have a plethora of middle class female voices from this period, the everyday experience of working class women was largely ignored.

-Upper class women became advocates for poor women and children, speakers against alcoholism (known as Temperance Reformers), abolitionists (against slavery), worked to end child labor, and more.
+Upper class women became advocates for poor women and children.
+Speakers against alcoholism known as Temperance Reformers and abolitionists worked to end child labor, and more.
 The idealized version of womanhood was ever present.
 Some of these elite women, out of touch with the realities of the poor, claimed paid labor was unsuitable for women, as it was detrimental to her domestic duties.
 But how were these women supposed to feed their families?

-Some middle and upper class women became teachers (until they were married) in order to provide the education needed in an industrialized society.
-Girls received education related toward domestic skills for their futures as housewives and domestic servants.
+Some middle and upper class women became teachers until they were married in order to provide the education needed in an industrialized society.
+Girls received education related to domestic skills for their future as housewives and domestic servants.
 In Britain, women were barred from colleges and universities until the 1870s.
 Some European women did attend college, sat for exams, but the schools would not issue them degrees on account of their sex.

-Over time, this idealized woman came to be believed as biological and natural– even though historical records tell us otherwise.
-In Japan and China there was contradictory government rhetoric calling for more women to join factory work but also pressure for women to remain strictly in the home.
+Over time, this idealized woman came to be seen as natural, even though historical records tell us otherwise.
+In Japan and China, there was contradictory government rhetoric calling for more women to join factory work, but there was also pressure for women to remain strictly in the home.

-Women were encouraged to maintain “fine” homes that included the latest decor, clothes, and were neat and clean.
-Women of this time often had large families and thus the pressure on her to meet all of these social demands necessitated domestic servants.
+Women were encouraged to maintain “fine” homes that included the latest decor and were neat and clean.
+Women often had large families, and the pressure to meet all of these social demands necessitated domestic servants.
 Demand for servants rapidly increased and became one of the most common jobs for English women in the 1800s.
 Unmarried women who previously labored in family businesses and on farms shifted to working as domestic servants.

 Servants provided middle and upper class women with more leisure time.
-Women became avid readers (and writers) which made them one of the most educated groups of women in history.
-These brainy ladies threw themselves into the socially acceptable charitable work and social reforms addressing the ills of industrialization– ironic.
-Thus, while we have a plethora of middle class female voices from this period, the everyday experience of working class women was largely ignored and overlooked.
+Women became avid readers and writers, which made them one of the most educated groups of women in history.
+These ladies threw themselves into the socially acceptable charitable work and social reforms addressing the ills of industrialization.
+While we have a plethora of middle class female voices from this period, the everyday experience of working class women was largely ignored.

-Upper class women became advocates for poor women and children, speakers against alcoholism (known as Temperance Reformers), abolitionists (against slavery), worked to end child labor, and more.
+Upper class women became advocates for poor women and children.
+Speakers against alcoholism known as Temperance Reformers and abolitionists worked to end child labor, and more.
 The idealized version of womanhood was ever present.
 Some of these elite women, out of touch with the realities of the poor, claimed paid labor was unsuitable for women, as it was detrimental to her domestic duties.
 But how were these women supposed to feed their families?

-Some middle and upper class women became teachers (until they were married) in order to provide the education needed in an industrialized society.
-Girls received education related toward domestic skills for their futures as housewives and domestic servants.
+Some middle and upper class women became teachers until they were married in order to provide the education needed in an industrialized society.
+Girls received education related to domestic skills for their future as housewives and domestic servants.
 In Britain, women were barred from colleges and universities until the 1870s.
 Some European women did attend college, sat for exams, but the schools would not issue them degrees on account of their sex.

-Labor Unions and Protest: Eventually the realities of industry were investigated by a government commission in Britain.
+Eventually, the realities of industry were investigated by a government commission in Britain.
 The documents revealed that women on average earned one-third to two-thirds of male salaries.
-It was a contrived pay scale to protect the male provider and head of house, just one of many ways industrial society was designed to protect men and their wealth.
-Trade Unions, for example, often barred women from entering and denied them training in advanced skills.
+It was a contrived pay scale that protected the male provider and head of house.
+This was one of many ways industrial society was designed to protect men and their wealth.
+Trade unions, for example, often barred women from entering and denied them training in advanced skills.

 But women will only take so much before they stand up and demand change.
 Some women became politically active and formed unions.
 The Women’s Trade Union League formed in Britain in 1874, resulting in a massive influx of women’s union activity.